Cold sores are small, fluid-filled blisters that develop around your lips or inside your mouth

-There are two types of HSV – HSV-1 and HSV-2.
+Cold sores are a result of an infection with the herpes simplex virus (HSV).
+There are two types of HSV: HSV-1 and HSV-2.
 Most cold sores are caused by HSV-1, whereas most genital sores (genital herpes) are caused by HSV-2.
-Both types of HSV can cause sores to develop on your face or genitals.
+However, both types of HSV can cause sores to develop on your face or genitals.

-A cold sore outbreak usually starts with a tingling sensation, redness and swelling around your lip.
-Then, small, fluid-filled blisters form, which break open and develop a yellow crust (scab).
-The scab usually falls off around seven days later.
-Recurrent outbreaks usually occur in or around the same place each time.
-It's possible to have several a year.
+You will usually feel a tingling sensation, redness and swelling around your lip before a cold sore develops.
+Then small, fluid-filled blisters will form, which break open and develop a crust (scab).
+The scab usually falls off about seven to 10 days later.
+Colds cores can be painful for a few days.

 You probably won’t need to see your GP if you have these symptoms as you can usually manage them at home.
-However, if they get worse, don’t improve within seven days, or you have recurrent outbreaks, see your GP for advice.
+However, if they get worse or don’t improve within about seven days, see your GP for advice.

 Complications of cold sores can include the following.

-There are several factors that can trigger cold sores, including:
+There are certain factors that can trigger a recurrence of the virus and cause cold sores.
+These include:

-Usually, your GP will be able to recognise cold sores by looking inside and around your mouth.
-He or she may take a swab from the blister and send it to a laboratory to be tested.
-This is to confirm that the infection has been caused by HSV.
+However, your GP may take a swab from your cold sore blister and send it to a laboratory to be tested.
+This is to confirm that the infection is caused by HSV.

-An over-the-counter antiviral cream can help cold sores clear up more quickly, particularly if you apply it when you first notice the symptoms.
 If you have any pain or discomfort, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
-Children can take liquid painkillers.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 Always ask your GP for advice and read the patient information leaflet that comes with your medicine.

-If you have cold sores, there are steps you can take to help stop them spreading to other parts of your body and to other people.
+If you have cold sores, it's important to take steps to help stop them spreading to other parts of your body and to other people.
 Some examples are listed below.

 For answers to frequently asked questions on this topic, see FAQs.